postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-options.md

 ### login

 This command authenticates the user and stores the API key in your filesystem. `login` requires one option, `--with-api-key`, that accepts an API key.
+The `login` command is required only once per session.
+Once you've logged in, you remain logged in until you use the `logout` command.

 #### Example